cclockk/cclockk.-github.io/about.md

 clinical guidelines promote treatment with drugs and surgery," he warns.

 46. What does Professor John Wilding argue about obesity?
   A) Its impact on society is expected to rise.
   B) It is now too widespread to be neglected.
   C) It should be regarded as a genetic sease.
   D) Its dictionary definition should be updated.

 47. What is the popular view of obesity?
   A) It is difficult to define.
   B) It is a modem disease.
   C) It has much to do with one's genes.
   D) It results from a lack of self-control.

 48. Why are some people opposed to labelling obesity as a disease?
   A) Obese people would not feel responsible to take any action
   B) Obese people would not be able to afford the medical costs.
   C) Obese people would be overwhelmed with anxiety.
   D) Obese people would be discriminated against.

 49. What does Dr. Richard Pile think of the dictionary definition of disease?
   A) It is of no use in understanding obesity.
   B) It is too inclusive and thus lacks clarity.
-  C) It helps little to solve patients' problems
+  C) It helps little to solve patients' problems.
   D) It matters little to the debate over obesity.

 50. What is Dr. Richard Pile's concern about classifying obesity as a disease?
   A) It may affect obese people's quality of life.
   B) It may accelerate the spread of obesity.
   C) It may cause a shortage of doctors.
   D) It may do little good to patients.